hydra-dynamix/tax-token-demo/README.md

 This directory contains a complete demonstration of the TaxAI token system with tax collection and ETH proxy token swapping capabilities.
 The demo showcases a token with an automatic tax mechanism and demonstrates how collected taxes can be swapped for another token.

+## ⚠️ SECURITY NOTICE ⚠️

+These are publicly visible devnet keys, do not fund them with actual mainnet tokens or SOL.
+If you use these scripts please provide your own keys with the same names (you'll need to change the keys that have their public key as the name in the scripts).
+I take no personal responsibility for any lost funds or transaction errors caused by this script.
+Please use at your own risk.

+**IMPORTANT**: This demo is for educational purposes only and should not be used in production without proper security audits and key management.

 ## Overview

 The TaxAI token implements a 2.5% tax on all transfers.
 The collected taxes are sent to a dedicated tax wallet, which can then swap these tokens for ETH proxy tokens through a swap mechanism.